MooersLab/MooersLab/README.md

 ## Emacs related
+Today's Emacs is not your grandfather's Emacs.
+The median age of an emacs user is 32, not 77 as you might expect for an editor that is about 45 years old.
+This is due to a very active community of young users centered around several YouTube channels, to elisp being well designed to customize Emacs, to an on-line annual conference, the popularity of org-mode, and a very welcoming community of developers.
+The project is open source and run by volunteers.
+According to the Lindy effect, it is quite likely that this program will remain in use for another 45 years.
+Exposure to elisp coding in Emacs leads some to pick up other languages in the Lisp family, including Clojure.
+This in turn leads them to understand programming more deeply.

 - [Configuration for Emacs30 to support structured editing](https://github.com/MooersLab/emacs30venturatreesitterconfig)
 - [Some simple hydras in Codeberg repo](https://codeberg.org/MooersLab/emacs-hydra-examples)
 - [Compiling Emacs30 on Ventura (macOS 13.2) with tree-sitter](https://github.com/MooersLab/emacs30macos13treesitter) This protocol compiles Emacs from source with tree-sitter support for structured editing of computer code on macOS.